 - Ensure that only a certain range of IP addresses from specific networks can access your app.
 For example, create rules to allow only the range of IP addresses from within your company's private network during your app's testing phase.
 You can then create and modify your firewall rules to control the scope of access throughout your release process, allowing only certain organizations, either within your company or externally, to access your app as it makes its way to public availability.

 - Allow only traffic from a specific service

 - Ensure that all the traffic to your App Engine app is first proxied through a specific service.
 For example, if you use a third-party Web Application Firewall (WAF) to proxy requests directed at your app, you can create firewall rules to deny all requests except those that are forwarded from your WAF.

 - Block abusive IP addresses

-- While Google Cloud Platform has many mechanisms in place to prevent attacks, you can use the App Engine firewall to block traffic to your app from IP addresses that present malicious intent or shield your app from denial of service attacks and similar forms of abuse.
+- While Google Cloud has many mechanisms in place to prevent attacks, you can use the App Engine firewall to block traffic to your app from IP addresses that present malicious intent or shield your app from denial of service attacks and similar forms of abuse.
 You can blacklist IP addresses or subnetworks, so that requests routed from those addresses and subnetworks are denied before it reaches your App Engine app.

 For details about creating rules and configuring your firewall, see Controlling App Access with Firewalls.